Volunteering during COVID-19

 - Uphold the values of the Trust

-If you feel that you might need a little more support during the recruitment process to communicate with the team then please let us know in advance so that we can ensure processes are in place to make things as painless as possible.
+If you feel that you might need a little more support during the recruitment process to communicate with the team then please let us know in advance so that we can ensure processes are in place to make things as easy as possible.

 How to apply

 Please email email@example.com or call 0151 482 7981 to register your interest in volunteering with the Trust.